-The Coordination and Review Section (CRS) of the Department of Justice’s Civil Rights Division has a Web page dedicated to Executive Order 13166.
+The Federal Coordination and Compliance Section (FCS) of the Department of Justice’s Civil Rights Division has a Web page dedicated to Executive Order 13166.
 On that page, you can view the Executive Order, find answers to commonly asked questions relating to the Order, and link to a Federal Interagency Web site which offers information, tools, and technical assistance regarding LEP and language access.
-To access the CRS Web page, click here.
+To access the FCS Web page, click here.

 As required by Executive Order 13166, the United States Trustee Program issued its updated Language Assistance Plan in October 2011 [PDF - 89 KB].